bbc/sfn-sim/README.md

 ## Notes

-This library is currently a work-in-progress and does not support every feature of Step Functions.
+This library supports most available features of Step Functions.
+Some functionality has not been implemented yet, including:
-Some functionality yet to be implemented:

-* `Retry` fields
 * Some AWS resources in `Task` steps
 * Some runtime error handling and data validation